 If you’re moving goods within the EU or importing products for your own personal use, then you won’t need to have an EORI number.

 Does Brexit affect my EORI number?

 Currently businesses can move goods freely between EU member states.
 For customs, this means that businesses trading with the rest of the EU do not have to make any customs import or export declarations and their trade with the EU is not subject to import duty.

-If the UK left the EU without a deal under Brexit, those businesses importing goods from the EU will be required to follow customs procedures in the same way that they currently do when importing goods from a country outside the EU.
+From 1 January 2021, those businesses importing goods from the EU will be required to follow customs procedures in the same way that they currently do when importing goods from a country outside the EU.
 This means that for goods entering the UK from the EU an import declaration will be required, customs checks may be carried out and any customs duties must be paid.

 What happens if I already have an EORI number?